Where to Start with Classic Books: Helpful Reading Tips for Beginners

 Wharton became the first woman to win the Pulitzer Prize for Fiction with The Age of Innocence in 1921 with her novel set in upper-class New York City in the 1870s.
 Centred around an impending marriage, the arrival of a scandalous relative threatens to disrupt the couple’s happiness.

 Undset won the Nobel Prize for Literature in 1928 for her ‘powerful descriptions of Northern life during the Middle Ages’.
 Jenny chronicles the haunting story of a young, aspiring painter.
-After moving to Rome to pursue her artistic goals, Jenny’s newfound freedom quickly slips from her grasp as she falls in love with a questionable character and is threatened by tragedy.
+After moving to Rome to pursue her artistic goals, Jenny’s life quickly starts to unravel.

 Find the full lists of prize-winning fiction below: